 Membership and Annual Meetings

-Membership has increased from 230 Charter Members in October 1980 in North America to the present level of nearly 6,000 members from more than 100 countries.
+Membership has increased from 230 Charter Members in October 1980 in North America to the present level of over 6,000 members from more than 100 countries.
 Participants and technical presentations at SETAC annual meetings have increased from 470 attendees and 86 presentations in 1980 to some 2,500 participants and nearly 1,900 presentations at annual meetings in North America and Europe, with smaller, but still substantial participation at biennial meetings in Asia/Pacific, Latin America and Africa.

 Environmental Toxicology and Chemistry, an internationally acclaimed scientific journal, has grown from a quarterly publication of fewer than 400 pages annually in 1980 to a monthly publication of nearly 3,000 pages annually.